 Whenever I pack lunches for my kids, I try to include plenty of fresh fruits and vegetables.
 Sometimes food texture can be a bit of an issue for kids, so I’ve been known to peel a cucumber or carrot before chopping it and adding it to their lunch.
 When I’m cooking dinner, I also might peel potatoes if I’m preparing roasted or mashed potatoes or adding them to a stew or soup.

 In this post, I want to explore the nutrients and other health benefits you might be throwing into your compost bin whenever you peel cucumbers, carrots and potatoes.
-And while we don’t peel apples in our house, except when we make an apple pie, I wondered what nutrients I’m getting from apple skin.
+While we don’t peel apples in our house (except for when we make an apple pie), I wondered what nutrients we can obtain from apple skin.

 I’ve also heard that pesticides tend to concentrate in the skin of a fruit or vegetable.
-Even though my family eats organic food, in this post, I also want to find out if there’s truth to this long held belief of mine.
+Even though my family eats organic food, in this post I also want to find out if there’s truth to this long-standing belief of mine.

 What’s in the skin?

 Let’s start with cucumbers.
 I actually like cucumber skin; it just gives more firmness to the fruit.
 (Yes, technically, a cucumber is a fruit.
 Read this interesting article to find out what makes a fruit a fruit and a vegetable a vegetable).